Autism Spectrum Disorders and the Somali Community

 - Parent Education for Somali Americans: Autism.
 (YouTube: 12 minutes and 31 seconds)

-- Autism and the Somali Community – Report of Study
+Autism and the Somali Community – MDH Report of Study

 The Department is providing technical assistance to the University of Minnesota LEND – Leadership Education in Neurodevelopmental and Related Disabilities – program where a study of 7–9 year olds in Minneapolis is under way to estimate ASD prevalence.
 The study is funded by Centers for Disease Control and Prevention, National Institutes of Health, and Autism Speaks and seeks to determine whether there is a higher rate of autism among Somali children compared to non–Somali children.
 When results are complete, a link will be posted here.
 Updated January 2013